roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-08 ****** byCathartico© Of course, Vanessa did.
+Of course, Vanessa did.
 It was exactly today.
 She wasn't able to go there because of Erickson's meeting!
 She had already been thinking about how to provoke her co-workers the most and simultaneously how to increase their envy even further.
 But now, they had to party without her presence.

  "It takes place right there in that cocktail bar."
 Erickson continued pointing to the bar on the first floor directly on the other side of the window.
 "Maybe they can see us right now with the suite brightly lit!"